johnshaff/Azure-Virtual-Machine/windows/windows-custom-image/README.md

 Once the image is built, it is distributed through an Azure Compute Gallery, which allows for easy deployment across multiple regions, ensuring scalability and rapid VM provisioning globally.

-## Prerequisites for Executing Scripts in the Linux Directory
+## Prerequisites for Executing Scripts in this Directory

 Before running the scripts, ensure you have: